Gucci Bag Authentication: 8 Steps To Spot a Fake

-Look at the double G on the canvas, you will notice different sizes of the famous logo on fake bags, as well as different spaces between the letters.
-In the original version, Gs always have rounded edges.
+If the bag you're looking to buy is made of canvas, examine the double G initials on the canvas.
+In the original version, Gs initials always have rounded edges.
 Remember that the left G on the authentic logo is facing forward and the right G is upside down.

 Step 2.
 Examine the Logo

-It's true for every respectable brand and for Gucci too, that the logo is the key part of the product.
-The fashion house has recently updated its famous GG logo, now it is overlapping.
-No matter what type of Gucci handbag you buy, the logo is always placed on the front.
-Both letters G look like an unfinished letter O. The logo or the brand name should also be represented on the dust bag which you get for free to keep your purchase from sunlight, moisture, and dust.
+The fashion house has recently updated its famous GG logo to an overlapping logo, which you can find on Gucci Marmont bags.
+No matter what type of Gucci handbag you buy, this logo is always present on the front.
+Both round G letters look like an unfinished letter O. The logo or the brand name should also be stitched on the dust bag which you get for free to keep your purchase from sunlight, moisture, and dust.

 LOUIS VUITTON: How Can One Spot a Fake Louis Vuitton Pochette Metis?

 Step 3.
-Study the Hardware of the Bag
+Examine the Hardware of the Bag

 Step 4.
 Pay Attention to the Stitching